 Boy with Asthma InhalerIf you are one of the millions of Americans who have asthma, make sure you are aware of the implications for your mouth.
-If it’s been a while since your last appointment, consider scheduling an exam, cleaning, and X-rays at Robert Pearce & Associates.
+If it’s been a while since your last appointment, consider scheduling an exam, cleaning, and X-rays at Point Richmond Dental Studio.
 We’ll give you a complete dental checkup and evaluation of your oral health!
 Call (510) 233-4470.

 Asthma is a condition that affects the respiratory system.
 It is a chronic inflammatory disorder that results in constriction of the airways and a buildup of mucus.
 Triggered by an allergic reaction, its symptoms include wheezing, coughing, chest tightness, and difficulty breathing.
 While there is no cure, an asthma attack is typically easily reversible and treatable with medicine delivered via an inhaler.